In this Article

 Last Updated on

-If you have hit the eight-month mark of your pregnancy, you are almost there!
+If you have reached the eight-month mark of your pregnancy, you are almost there!
 The feeling of being fully pregnant is most likely to hit you this month.
 You must have started shopping for your baby already but it is around eight months of pregnancy that you will consider making your house ready for the arrival of your baby.
 You are in the third trimester of your pregnancy and you must have realised that it is not easy.
-Your little one will gain more weight during this time and will prepare himself to come out into the world.
+Your little one will gain more weight during this time and will prepare himself to come out and see the world.
 If you are curious to find out what is going on with your body (and your baby) right now, read this article!

 8 Months Pregnant – Symptoms

 The eighth month of pregnancy is not easy.
 There will be significant changes in a pregnant woman’s body during this time as well.
 Some typical symptoms that mark the beginning phase of the third trimester are as follows.